jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/jr-ta/README.md

 ### If A Student Needs More Time

 Sometimes students are allowed more time due to pre-existing conditions or disabilities.
 This is usually pre-arranged with HR.
 The CA should have a list of these students and notify you.
-If not, ask for this list and give the student the proper extra time.

 If a student requests more time, consult with the Cohort Assistant to arrange for it.
-If there is no Cohort Assistant you should reach out on Slack to the Senior Instructional Manager to receive permission to give extra time.
+If there is no Cohort Assistant inform your Module Instructor and they will reach out to the Senior Instructional Manager to receive permission to give extra time.

 If a student is having machine issues that cannot be repaired quickly, note how much time passes between the machine failure and repair and return that time to the student for the Assessment.
 Also, in order to avoid student panic, let the student know sooner rather than later that the time will be returned to them.
 This will give them the same opportunity as all other students to complete the assessment.

 [instructor-guide]: https://docs.google.com/document/d/155tlfvARPjUxMY5ay9GZcr0soJ6R1RSdORh6tMIQbdQ/edit
 [modular-curriculum]: https://github.com/appacademy/Modular-Curriculum/tree/staging/content